 Played in six matches as a redshirt freshman in 2012 • Posted 13 kills and nine blocks on the year • Notched a career-high eight kills against Duquesne on Sept.
 7 and five total blocks against Colgate on Sept.
 1 • Was named Academic All-Big Ten.

 Hall redshirted and provided depth at middle blocker in her first year at Nebraska.

-Hall played for Karl Norden at Allebergsgymnasiet High School in Linkoping, Sweden, where she was a three-time letterwinner in volleyball • Ranked third in the Swedish Elite Series last season in blocks with 0.67 per set, as she totaled 37 in 55 sets for RIG Falkoping • Earned a pair of gold medals at the U19 Nordic Championships and a bronze medal at the U17 Nordic Championships • Earned a gold medal at Swedish Nationals in the indoor high jump when she was 15 • Chose Nebraska over Florida • Become the second Husker volleyball player from Sweden to earn a letter at Nebraska, following Maria Hedbeck’s four letters from 1993 to 1996.
+Hall played for Karl Norden at Allebergsgymnasiet High School in Linkoping, Sweden, where she was a three-time letterwinner in volleyball • Ranked third in the Swedish Elite Series in blocks with 0.67 per set in 2010, as she totaled 37 in 55 sets for RIG Falkoping • Earned a pair of gold medals at the U19 Nordic Championships and a bronze medal at the U17 Nordic Championships • Earned a gold medal at Swedish Nationals in the indoor high jump when she was 15 • Chose Nebraska over Florida • Become the second Husker volleyball player from Sweden to earn a letter at Nebraska, following Maria Hedbeck’s four letters from 1993 to 1996.